quarklang/QUARK/docs/proposal.md

 for val in list[0:len(list)/2]:
     val = val*10;
 ```
-You can also iterate over q-bits in a quantum register
+You can also iterate over qubits in a quantum register
 ```
 q = <10, 0>
 for qbit in [: len(q)]: